Bicornuate uterus: Classification

 Bicornuate uterus is typically classified based on whether or not the division extends to the external cervical os.
 Bicornuate uteri with a division above the os are called bicornuate unicollis and those with a divided os are called bicornuate bicollis.
 There is a continuous range of the degree and location of the fusion of the paramesonephric ducts, and existence of a spectrum, rather than a fixed number of types corresponding to strict medical definitions.

 Two processes that occur during the embryonic development of the paramesonephric ducts — fusion and reabsorption — can be affected to different degrees.

 There is also a hybrid bicornuate uterus: External fundal depressions of variable depths associated with a septate uterus can be seen by laparoscopy, indicating the coexistence of the two anomalies.
 These cases are candidates for hysteroscopic metroplasty under appropriate sonographic and/or laparoscopic monitoring.

 An obstructed bicornuate uterus showing uni or bilateral obstruction might also be possible.
 The unilateral obstruction is more difficult to diagnose than the bilateral obstructive.
 A delay in the diagnosis can be problematic and compromise the reproductive abilities of those cases.

 Treatment

 Bicornuate uterus typically requires no treatment.
 In those who do need treatment, metroplasty is the surgical correction of choice.
 Women who have recurrent miscarriage with no other explanation may benefit from surgery.

 Epidemiology

 The occurrence of all types of paramesonephric duct abnormalities in women is estimated around 0.4%.
-A bicornuate uterus is estimated to occur in 0.1–0.6% of women in the US.
-It is possible that this figure is an underestimate, since subtle abnormalities often go undetected.
-Some intersex individuals whose external genitalia are perceived as being male may nonetheless have a variably shaped uterus.
-Women exposed in utero to diethylstilbestrol (DES) are at risk for this abnormality.
+A bicornuate uterus occur in 0.4% of the general population.